Levvine/CS-170/README.md

 Dependencies: Java Development Kit 1.8.0, AppletViewer (Included)

+## Preface
+This project idea was developed shortly after the release of the popular mobile game *Fire Emblem Heroes* by Nintendo.

 ## Usage Guide
 On Windows, simply download the Final Project folder and execute *run.bat* to demo the project.
 The instructions window should appear.
 Confirm the dialogue box to continue.<br/>